Australia hopes to close 32-year "dingo baby" case

 Both Lindy Chamberlain, now known as Lindy Chamberlain-Creighton after she divorced and remarried, and Michael Chamberlain appeared in court.

-“It gives me hope that this time Australians will finally be warned and realize that dingoes are dangerous animals,” Lindy Chamberlain-Creighton told reporters after the hearing.
+“It gives me hope that this time Australians will finally be warned and realise that dingoes are dangerous animals,” Lindy Chamberlain-Creighton told reporters after the hearing.

 “And I also hope that this will give a final finding which closes the inquest into my daughter’s death, which so far has been standing open and unfinished,” she said.

-Opinions in Australia have been divided for more than 30 years over the cause of Azaria’s death and the case has been dramatized several times.
+Opinions in Australia have been divided for more than 30 years over the cause of Azaria’s death and the case has been dramatised several times.

 Lindy Chamberlain said soon after that she saw a dingo leaving the family’s tent with the baby in its mouth.
 Azaria’s body has never been found.